Ichinomiya, Aichi: Origins

 "Ichinomiya" literally means "the first shrine" of a province.

 Ancient history

 In case of Owari Province, this was Masumida Shrine, which dates to the Nara period and was located close to the provincial capital in what is now the city of Inazawa.

-Middle Ages
+Feudal period

 Ichinomiya developed as a monzen-machi from the Heian period and was part of the holdings of Owari Domain under the Edo period Tokugawa Shogunate.